thiiagoms/geoglify/ARCH.md

 5. **Database (PostgreSQL)**: Stores all the historical and real-time data about the vehicles' locations.

+6. **Typesense:** A search engine that enables fast and relevant search functionality for vehicle data, enhancing the user experience by allowing quick access to information.

-6. **Vector Tiles Server (Martin)**: Provides map tiles to display on the map, making it load faster and use less data.
+7. **Vector Tiles Server (Martin)**: Provides map tiles to display on the map, making it load faster and use less data.

-7. **Reverse Proxy (NGINX)**: Manages requests between users and the web application, also helps with security and load balancing.
+8. **Reverse Proxy (NGINX)**: Manages requests between users and the web application, also helps with security and load balancing.

-8. **Internet**: Connects the web application to the users.
+9. **Internet**: Connects the web application to the users.

-9. **Client**: The user’s device (like a computer or phone) where they view and interact with the real-time map.
+10. **Client**: The user’s device (like a computer or phone) where they view and interact with the real-time map.

 This setup lets users track vehicles in real-time on a map, with data processed quickly and efficiently.